iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

     }
     ```

 The placeholder `$elapsedTime` has been substituted with 600, which is the time elapsed since the start of the experiment.
-The other placeholders have been substituted based on information associated with the baseline version in the experiment.
+The other placeholders have been substituted based on the *versionInfo* field of the baseline version in the experiment.
 Iter8 builds and sends an HTTP request in a similar manner for the candidate version as well.

 ## JSON response